carryCJM/BugCerberus/Readme.md

 ### Fine-tuning BugCerberus with LlamaFactory

-Navigate to the `src` directory and run the following command to fine-tune the BugCerberus model:
+Following the data format required by [LlamaFactory](https://github.com/hiyouga/LLaMA-Factory), place your training dataset into the `dataset_dir` directory.
+Then run the following command to fine-tune the BugCerberus model:

+Navigate to the `src` directory and run:

 ```bash
 llamafactory-cli train \